Jakob Chychrun: Arizona Coyotes

 Chychrun underwent surgery to repair his torn ACL in the 2018 off-season but was ruled eligible to play for the 2018–19 season.
 Prior to his season debut on November 13, the Coyotes signed Chychrun to a six-year contract extension.
 He returned to the lineup that night but failed to help his team beat the Detroit Red Wings.
 Following the game, the Coyotes maintained an 8–8–1 record after beginning the season with five straight wins.
-However, his return was shortlived as he suffered another upper-body injury before his second game of the season.
+However, his return was short-lived as he suffered another upper-body injury before his second game of the season.
 Chychrun scored an assist in his return to the lineup on November 21 as the Coyotes fell to the Golden Knights in overtime.
 He also missed four more games in late January and early February due to a lower-body injury.
 Despite missing 22 games, Chychrun ranked fourth among Arizona defensemen with 11 points by February 9.
 As the season continued, Chychrun served as a healthy scratch for numerous games.
 He finished the season tying his career high with 20 points through 53 games as the Coyotes failed to qualify for the 2019 Stanley Cup playoffs.